PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ### Downloading Device Management developer credentials

-To connect your device to your Pelion Device Management account, you need to add a credentials file to your application before you build it.
-For development environments, Pelion offers a *developer certificate* for quick connection:
+To connect your device to your Device Management account, you need to add a credentials file to your application before you build it.
+For development environments, Device Management offers a *developer certificate* for quick connection:

 1. Create cloud credentials directory, e.g. `./cloud-credentials`
-1. To create a Pelion developer certificate (`mbed_cloud_dev_credentials.c`), follow the instructions for [creating and downloading a developer certificate](https://cloud.mbed.com/docs/v1.2/provisioning-process/provisioning-development.html#creating-and-downloading-a-developer-certificate).
+1. To create a developer certificate (`mbed_cloud_dev_credentials.c`), follow the instructions for [creating and downloading a developer certificate](https://cloud.mbed.com/docs/v1.2/provisioning-process/provisioning-development.html#creating-and-downloading-a-developer-certificate).
 <!--This is where being able to splice the content would be great; I would rather transclude it here than send them to another page.
 I'll see what the Web Team has.-->
 1. Add the developer certificate to the credentials directory you've created.